Area fishing attracts an ever-growing number of enthusiasts

 © Morgan Calu

-The area is a practice that arrived very recently in France.
-Let's see how this trout fishing is becoming more and more popular in France.
+Area fishing is a recent arrival in France.
+Let's take a look at how this trout fishing technique is becoming increasingly popular in France and Europe.

-Indirectly, the area is in France since the years 2000.
-Indeed, many lures from Japan, originally intended and designed for the area, have been diverted from their primary use and have been marketed in France for wild trout or even chub.
+Indirectly, the area has been in France since the 2000s.
+Indeed, many lures from Japan, originally intended and designed for the area, have been diverted from their original use and marketed in France for wild trout or even chub.

 The democratization of the area in France

-The practice of the area has been talked about since 2018.
-Under the impulse of Guillaume Vernet or Vincent Petit, the first to propose competitions and distribution of specific equipment to the area, or the firm Illex via Sensas which followed the step and reinforced the idea that it was possible in France.
-The area is slowly developing, but in addition to the reticence and the mentalities, the practice faces other obstacles, in particular concerning the infrastructures.
+We've been talking about area riding since 2018.
+The impetus came from Guillaume Vernet and Encore Vincent Petit, who were the first to propose competitions and the distribution of area-specific equipment, and from Illex via Sensas, who followed suit and confirmed the idea that it was possible in France.
+The area is developing slowly, but in addition to reticence and mentalities, the practice is coming up against other obstacles, particularly where infrastructure is concerned.

-Because an area is not only a reservoir as we find many in France (especially for fly fishing).
-Originally, an area (a "zone") is a piece of water often small and shallow with a homogeneous configuration of banks and bottom.
-In France, it is paradoxically difficult to find these mini water areas able to welcome and maintain trout with fresh and oxygenated water.
+After all, an area isn't just a reservoir like so many in France (especially for fly fishing).
+Originally, an area (a "zone") is a body of water, often small and shallow, with a homogeneous configuration of banks and bottom.
+In France, paradoxically, it's hard to find these mini-pools capable of welcoming and maintaining trout with fresh, oxygenated water.

 Une truite arc-en-ciel capturée à la cuillère ondulante

-Contrary to what one might think, the concept of the area does not come directly from Japan, but rather from Italy and the Eastern European countries.
-The practice of the area is more common in these European countries with well established competition circuits, a strong supply of equipment, many infrastructure and followers.
+Contrary to popular belief, the area concept does not originate directly from Japan, but rather from Italy and Eastern Europe.
+Area riding is more common in these European countries, with well-established competition circuits, an abundance of equipment, infrastructure and enthusiasts.

-The area model in France is therefore more influenced by the Italian model than by the Japanese one.
+The French area model is therefore more influenced by the Italian model than the Japanese one.

-Moreover, the area is a real good alternative to catch fish and learn fishing, but it is also a great way to alleviate the fishing pressure on the wilderness, always and still abused.
+What's more, the area is a really good alternative for catching fish and learning to fish, but it's also a great way of relieving fishing pressure on the wild environment, which is still being abused.

-Most of the reservoirs in France were born for fly fishing, but the managers and owners are well aware that lure fishing, if certain rules are respected, does not contribute more than fly fishing to the damage of the fish.
+Most of France's reservoirs were designed for fly fishing, but managers and owners are well aware that lure fishing, if certain rules are observed, does not contribute to damaging fish any more than fly fishing.

-More and more reservoirs offer the possibility to practice lure fishing and area techniques and many competitions take place in France (see the Area Trout calendar of the FFPS).
-In addition to rainbow trout, managers often offer rare salmonid strains or fish of exceptional size!
+More and more reservoirs are offering lure fishing and area techniques, and numerous competitions are held throughout France (see the FFPS Area Trout calendar).
+In addition to rainbow trout, managers often offer rare salmonid strains or exceptionally large fish!

 Une énorme truite de réservoir